danielda12312/danielda12312/README.md

-# About Me:
+# 💁🏼‍♂️ About Me:
-I’m pursuing a BSc Software Engineering student passionate about cybersecurity and web development.
-I have a strong foundation in Java, C, and Python, with hands on experience in HTML, CSS, and JavaScript.
+I’m pursuing a BSc in Software Engineering, i’m passionate about cybersecurity and web development.
+I have a strong foundation in Java, C, and Python with hands on experience in HTML, CSS, and JavaScript.
 Currently expanding my skills in Linux, network security, and Git/GitHub.
 I’m looking to apply my skills in practical environments where I can contribute, collaborate, and continue growing as a developer and security specialist.

 ## 🌐 Socials: